mikeathan/nodeherder/README.md

 - frontend -manage the dialogs via event messages - done
 - frontend - add expose selection dialog multiple selection
 - remove non measurement exposes from metrics - done
-- create group
-- group needs to be stored somewhere in backend
-- we need group editor
-- select group
-- add expose to group
-- expose has a new component card when clicked it opens a dialog to modify the value is its writable
-- group viewer - list of exposes in group

 toggle for live data ? later